Harass, capture or kill a wild animal damaging private property

 Species at risk

-If you use someone else to remove the animal, they must meet at least 1 of these criteria:
+If you use someone else to remove an animal, that is damaging your property, they must meet at least 1 of these criteria:

 - have a valid Outdoors Card with hunter accreditation only to harass or kill wildlife but not to capture wildlife